justinkelly/justinkelly.github.io/_posts/2010-04-27-google-chrome-script-to-clean-up-the-ui-of-pi.md

 title: Google Chrome script to clean up the UI of Pinboard.in
 published: true
 date: 2010-04-27
-tags:
-- chrome
-- google
-- pinboard.in
-- project
+tags: [ chrome , google , pinboard.in ]
 ---
 Pinboard.in is a great minimalist bookmarking service.
 I moved to Pinboard at the start of the year and have never looked back to Delicious.

 One issue i have with pinboard though is that in the bookmark listing, minimal though it is is still to bulky and padded out.

 I've uploaded to userscripts.org a Chrome user script / Firefox greasemonkey script to clean up the UI of Pinboard.in